geopm/geopm/service/docs/source/build.rst

 The ``python-dasbus`` requirement is explicitly stated in the geopm-service spec file.
 Because of this, an RPM installation of dasbus is required.
-Alternatively, dasbus may be updated with ``pip``, but unless a python-dasbus RPM installed on the system, the requirement must be removed from the file ``geopm/service/geopm-service.spec.in`` before building the GEOPM service RPMs.
+Alternatively, dasbus may be updated with ``pip``, but unless a python-dasbus RPM is installed on the system, the requirement must be removed from the file ``geopm/service/geopm-service.spec.in`` before building the GEOPM service RPMs.

 Building GEOPM Service RPMs